lumeland/blog/posts/lume-1.18.0-release-notes.md

 Adding images to web pages is a hard task nowadays.
 There are new modern image formats like AVIF and JPEG XL with better quality and compression but they are not supported by all browsers.
-And it's also possible to provide different images for different resolutions.

 In order to make this work more easy, Lume has the `picture` plugin that converts any regular `<img>` element to a full featured `<picture>` element creating all `<source srset>` needed to support all formats and resolutions.
-This plugin relies on the `imagick` plugin to make the transformations, so you need the two plugins installed:
+This plugin relies on the `imagick` plugin to make the transformations, so you need the two plugins installed in this exact order:

 ```ts
 import lume from "lume/mod.ts";